 Corresponds to warning on UI / Exception in Logs: Failed to load file permissions for target SQL Server [UI] Failed to load file permissions for '{0}' audit folder [UI] Failed to load file permissions for SQL Services on target SQL Server [UI] Type of exception SeSecurityPrivilage Cause The account under which Sql Secure collector is running does not have enough permissions in Active Directory Solution In order to fix this, perform following steps: 1.
 Go to Target Server Windows Settings • Local Security Policy • Local Policies • User Rights Assignment on the server you are trying to install on 1.
-Assign your logged in account (eg [domain]/ [username]) the following rights: • Back up files and directories • Debug Programs • Manage auditing and Security log • Restore files and directories • Take ownership of files or other objects 3.
+Assign your logged in account (eg [domain]/ [username]) the following rights: • Back up files and directories Back up files and directories Debug Programs Manage auditing and Security log Restore files and directories Take ownership of files or other objects 3.
 Once you have done this, logout then log back in again New Error Message Credentials/Authentication being used to collect details from target server does not have the required file.

-Unauthorized Access Exception.
+16.3.2 Unauthorized Access Exception.